 Type of Lacing system

 Boot lacing works in concert with the design of the wading boot to provide comfort, support, and security.
 The best wading boot lacing systems will keep your foot and ankle stable as the boot adjusts to changing terrain.
-Today, anglers have two lacing options, traditional nylon laces and the Boa Fit System.
+Today, anglers have two lacing options, traditional nylon laces and the Boa Fit System (see here for our comparison of both systems).
 Both can be effective and are important features of wading boots.

 Wading boot laces are long, large-diameter nylon laces adding strength and security to the boot’s design.
 Laces remain a viable and effective system for wading boots but can wear out.
 Additionally, frozen laces can be a real pain, once back at your truck, if you fish in the winter months.
 The durability of nylon laces are compromises from wear and with grit and sand becoming embedded between the fibers.
 Orvis is one wading boot maker who utilizes high-density fibers in their wading laces.
 They believe that the increased density makes it more difficult for dirt to penetrate the fibers.

 Boa Fit Systems has taken wading boots by storm.
 This ratchet and cable system has its roots in the winter sports realm, think snowboard bindings, but has found a place in various performance footwear options, including wading.
 Instead of laces, the system consists of a wheel ratchet that securely tightens and releases a cable.
 The result is fast and easy to tighten and release.
 Initial versions of the Boa system were plagued with system failures; brokes cables or jammed wheels.
 New interactions seem to have put these issues to rest.
 When wading shoe companies no longer sell replacement boa kits along side their wading boots you can feel confident the issues have been fixed.
 Personally, as someone who does much of their fly fishing in the Rocky Mountains during the winter, I can’t imagine fishing trips without the boa system on my wading boots.